mullvad/mullvadvpn-app/BuildInstructions.md

 These are instructions on how to build the app on desktop platforms.
-For instructions on how to build the Android app, see [here](./android/README.md).
+See the [readme](./README.md#building-the-app) for help build building on other platforms.

 # Install toolchains and dependencies